Centribo/Unity-Shader-Basics-Tutorial/README.md

 Time to start writing our shader!
 Let's open our Tutorial_Shader.shader file we created before.
 You'll see Unity automatically generates some code for us to use/build off of.
 For the sake of this tutorial, delete all of this and make the .shader file blank.

-__Note: All shaders in Unity are written in language called "ShaderLab"__
+__Note: All shaders in Unity are written in language called "ShaderLab."
+Shaderlab is a wrapper for HLSL/Cg that lets Unity cross compile shader code and expose properties to the inspector.__

 To start we'll add this code: